 State (SAA) employees' conflicts of interest are similarly important.
 We reviewed nearly 1,000 pages of records, in response to our public records requests to two SAAs, regarding those SAAs' approval (for GI Bill funds) of schools that proved to be scams.
 Based on our review of approval correspondence obtained from the two SAAs, there was little if any verification of schools' self-attestations and certifications.
 For example, our review of more than 700 pages of correspondence obtained from the Texas SAA disclosed numerous red flags that should have raised questions about the legitimacy of the education offered by the Retail Ready Career Center, which gave gift baskets to SAA employees, including the employee responsible for oversight of the school after it was approved.
-Just a few years after it was approved by the Texas SAA, this school was raided by the FBI and its owner sentenced to nearly 20 years in jail for defrauding VA and veterans.
-11
+(See our accompanying report, Results of Our Review of the Texas SAA's Correspondence Regarding Approval of Retail Ready Career Center, also attached as an appendix to this report.)
+Just a few years after it was approved by the Texas SAA, this school was raided by the FBI and its owner sentenced to nearly 20 years in jail for defrauding VA and veterans.11

-We identified similar red flags (although no evidence of improper gifts) in correspondence we obtained from the Georgia SAA concerning its approval of two bible seminaries operated by the House of Prayer, which-a few short years later-was also raided by federal agents and cut off from the GI Bill.12
+We identified similar red flags (although no evidence of improper gifts) in correspondence we obtained from the Georgia SAA concerning its approval of two bible seminaries operated by the House of Prayer, which-a few short years later-was also raided by federal agents and cut off from the GI Bill.
+(See our accompanying report, Results of Our Review of VA Approval